Phineas and Ferb: Films

 On March 3, 2010, a Disney press release announced a made-for-television film based on the series, entitled Phineas and Ferb the Movie: Across the 2nd Dimension, which aired on the Disney Channel on August 5, 2011.
 The film depicts Phineas and Ferb accidentally helping Dr. Doofenshmirtz with an invention that takes them to a parallel dimension, where Perry reveals his double life as a secret agent to them, and, to save their friends from a devious alternative Dr. Doofenshmirtz, they team up with their alternate-dimension selves to stop him.

 In January 2011, Gary Marsh, the president of Disney Channels Worldwide announced that early development on a theatrical feature film adaptation of Phineas and Ferb had commenced.
 Sean Bailey, head of production at Walt Disney Pictures, led the development, which would combine live-action and animation.
 By July, Povenmire and Marsh were in the early stages of writing the film's script; Michael Arndt, the writer of Little Miss Sunshine and Toy Story 3, was hired to write a further draft of the screenplay.
 The film was to be produced by Mandeville Films, and was originally scheduled for release on July 26, 2013.
 In October 2012, Disney moved the release date to 2014, and in August 2013, the film was removed from its schedule.

 On April 11, 2019, it was announced that a film, titled Phineas and Ferb the Movie: Candace Against the Universe, would be released on Disney+ within a year of its launch; it would eventually premiere on August 28, 2020.
 Most of the series' cast reprised their roles, with the exception of Thomas Sangster as Ferb, who was replaced by David Errigo Jr., who had previously voiced Ferb on Milo Murphy's Law.
 According to writer Jim Bernstein, the film is unrelated to the previously shelved theatrical Phineas and Ferb film.

+On January 15, 2026, it was announced that a third Phineas and Ferb movie had been greenlit, with the series' main cast all reprising their roles.